-The next Shawn Palmer Poetry Contest will be held in 2018.
+The Shann Palmer Poetry Contest will be held January 8 – February 28, 2021.

 Poems must be original, unpublished, not scheduled for publication prior to November of the contest year, and must not have previously won an award in this or any other contest.
 Up to four (4) poems may be submitted in one packet.
 Poets may not enter more than once per contest year.
-Employees and board members of either James River Writers or Richmond magazine are ineligible to submit work, as are Shann Palmer Poetry Contest committee members and judges.
+Employees and board members of either James River Writers or Richmond magazine (including regular freelancers) are ineligible to submit work, as are Shann Palmer Poetry Contest committee members and judges.
 Please ask if you have questions about eligibility.

 - Maximum of one page in length per poem

-- Standard font (such as Times New Roman, Arial, or similar)
+- 12-point standard font (such as Times New Roman, Arial, or similar)

 - Poet must be a resident of Virginia, a student at a Virginia college or university, or a member of JRW.

 - Submissions must be submitted using the form linked to this page.